 Conversion – a marketing & sales process of transforming a hot lead into a client.

 Cookie Life – cookie validity duration – an important case for affiliate marketers.
 Prospects of affiliates have 120 days (cookie life) to complete a purchase transaction of a webinar account.

 CRM – customer relationships management – software solutions for storing and managing all the business leads and contacts.
-You can integrate a CRM account (HubSpot, SalesForce, Pipedrive, Infusionsoft) with a webinar platform and organize your webinar audience more effectively.
+You can integrate a CRM account (HubSpot, Pipedrive, Infusionsoft) with a webinar platform and organize your webinar audience more effectively.

 Cross-sell – a sales tactic to attract existing customers to buy a different product.

 Custom-branded webinars/Customized Webinars – a feature designed to rebrand your webinar and waiting rooms by adding your logo and changing the colors to keep your brand consistent.

 Custom Mobile Apps – custom mobile applications for iPhone, iPad, and Android to manage, run and attend webinars on any device.

 Custom Packages for Resale – a creation of custom webinar packages or integrating webinar software with your IT product for resale under your brand name.